-Prior to the entry into the 2014 Senior Credit Facility, the 2012 Senior Credit Facility consisted of a revolving loan (the "2012 Revolving Credit Facility") and a term loan (the "2012 Term Loan").
-Excluding accrued interest, the amount outstanding under our 2012 Senior Credit Facility as of December 31, 2013 consisted solely of a 2012 Term Loan balance of \$159.0 million.
-As of December 31, 2013, the interest rate on the balance outstanding under the 2012 Senior Credit Facility was 4.8%.
+Our Senior Credit Facility consists of a revolving loan (the "Revolving Credit Facility") and a term loan.
+Excluding accrued interest, the amount outstanding under our Senior Credit Facility as of December 31, 2015 and 2014 consisted solely of a term loan balance of \$556.4 million.
+Our maximum borrowing availability under our Revolving Credit Facility is limited by our required compliance with certain restrictive covenants, including a first lien net leverage ratio covenant.